Amy Ellen Polk Memorial Scholarship

 The workshop is offered in two formats:

-• Two-day, in-person workshop.
-In 2024 the workshop will be offered November 6-7 in Minneapolis, immediately preceding the AABC Birth Institute
+Two-day, in-person workshop.
+In 2025 the workshop will be offered September 10-11 in Portland, Oregon, immediately preceding the AABC Birth Institute

 Learn more about the AABC How to Start a Birth Center Workshops at www.BirthCenters.org.